New

 interview_id

 This is your primary reference for the interview.
-Use it to retrieve the interview, complete it, and look it up in your project dashboard.
+Use it to send messages, complete it, and look it up in your project dashboard.

 session_token

 The session token acts as a secondary authentication layer scoped to this specific interview.
 It proves that the caller is the same entity that started the interview.
-You must include it when calling the complete endpoint.
+You must include it when calling the message endpoint and the complete endpoint.

 initial_message

-This is the greeting generated for the respondent based on your interview guide, project settings, and any respondent information you provided.
+This is the greeting generated for the respondent based on your research brief, project settings, and any respondent information you provided.
 Display this message in your interface as the start of the conversation.

 Handling Errors